History of autism: Lorna Wing on the autism spectrum and Asperger's syndrome

-Considering the wide difference of autistic traits in different people, British psychiatrist Lorna Wing and British psychologist Judith Gould coined the term autism spectrum in their March 1979 paper "Severe impairments of social interaction and associated abnormalities in children: epidemiology and classification."
-While it did not use the term, the paper also established the autistic triad of impairment definition of the condition: "severe impairments of social interaction, language abnormalities, and repetitive stereotyped behaviors."
+Considering the wide difference of autistic traits in different people, Lorna Wing and British psychologist Judith Gould coined the term autism spectrum in their March 1979 paper "Severe impairments of social interaction and associated abnormalities in children: epidemiology and classification."
+While it did not use the term, the paper also established the autistic triad of impairment definition of the condition: "severe impairments of social interaction, language abnormalities, and repetitive stereotyped behaviors".

 Lorna Wing's February 1981 publication of the paper "Asperger's Syndrome: A Clinical Account" greatly increased awareness of the existence of Asperger's autism work.
 Wing summarised Asperger's autism syndrome, and made two challenges to points he had made.
 She also provided six case studies of her own, and much additional analysis.
 The paper brought the concept of "Asperger's disorder" into the spotlight, leading to it being recognised by many psychological practitioners.

 Regarding the breadth of people with the condition, Wing notes:

 All the features that characterize Asperger's syndrome can be found in varying degrees in the normal population ...

 Even though Asperger's syndrome does appear to merge into the normal continuum, there are many cases in whom the problems are so marked that the suggestion of a distinct pathology seems a more plausible explanation than a variant of normality.

 As to the relationship between schizoid personality disorder and Asperger's syndrome, Wing writes:

 The lack of empathy, single-mindedness, odd communication, social isolation and oversensitivity of people with Asperger's syndrome are features that are also included in the definitions of schizoid personality ...

 There is no question that Asperger's syndrome can be regarded as a form of schizoid personality.
 The question is whether this grouping is of any value ...

 In another paper she released in October that year, Wing examined why more boys than girls expressed autistic symptoms.